horizon-games/eth-state-channels-research/client/wsrelay/README.md

-## Websocket Relay Server Client
+## Websocket Client to the Arcadeum Server

-Use the `Relay` class to interface with the Relay Server.
+Use the `Relay` class to interface with the Arcadeum Server via a websocket connection.

 Example: